z-bit/a2-rob_jspm_mat_learn/README.md

     * This should happen all in one application with goal to be able to take out single components and run them later independently.

 * First step would be to take the example code out of app.html, place it in a component and link to this component.
+    * create a directory for each: material - angular - redux - cos
+    * move the Material Design example into the material folder
+    * create a toolbar and tabs for with just the component selectors as tab content

+* run code with live-server ==> **works**
 <pre><code>
 </code></pre>
 * next step: